MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 directories and files on your computer.
 A **FileSystem** drive can be a logical or physical drive, directory, or mapped network share.

-Beginning in PowerShell Version 7.0, a drive called `TEMP:` is be mapped to the user's temporary directory path.
+Beginning in PowerShell Version 7.0, a drive called `TEMP:` is mapped to the user's temporary directory path.
 PowerShell uses the .NET [GetTempPath()](/dotnet/api/system.io.path.gettemppath) method to determine the location of the temporary folder.
 On Windows, the location is the same as